-The famous Brora sands sits another 25 minutes further north of Dunrobin Castle and is well worth a stop.
+The famous Brora Beach sits another 25 minutes further north of Dunrobin Castle and is well worth a stop.
 The beautiful, white-sand beaches stretch along the coast for miles and the town is small and quaint.
-Cows wander around the shoreside golf course and offer the perfect photo opp if you like cute animals.
+If you wander along the shoreline of the golf course, you may even see some cows roaming around there too.

 Climb the Whaligoe Steps

-Our next step is one of our highlights of the trip, the Whaligoe Steps.
+Our next stop on this itinerary is one of our highlights of the trip, the Whaligoe Steps.
 This staircase has been built into the vertical drop of the Whaligoe slate cliffs, and give you a stunning view of them from a different perspective.
 The Whaligoe Steps are a series of limestone steps leading down the 250ft cliffside to a sheltered harbour area below.

 The harbour and the steps here are believed to date back to the 18th century, when it was used to store more than 20 fishing boats.
 Today, the harbour at the bottom lies in ruin, however, thanks to the hard work of the local volunteers the stairs remain in good condition.
 The ancient ruins of the old boathouse and boat-winch remain at the bottom of the cliff for you to see yourself, just take care of the steps!

 Over time, the stairs have been subject to heavy traffic and have resulted in quite a bit of wear.
 Due to this, signposts for the stairs have been removed from the main road and they are quite easy to miss.